By Quark Expeditions team member Nicholas Engelmann

 King Neptune poses for a photo.
 Photo credit: Acacia Johnson

 As Neptune’s last words rung out, passengers stepped forward to be formally baptized for crossing the circle; a splash of seawater over the forehead, a turn, and an anchor stamped across their forehead.
 They were now true sub-66ers.

 At 66°33’S there was no bump.
 We waited for it, but it never came.
 But what did greet us immediately was a sea of ice, scattered puzzle pieces to the horizon.
-It seems that while the Antarctic Circle is a human notion it translated into the material reality of frozen sea.
-We were the first to cross the circle this season, but Neptune and more importantly Antarctica would decide how far we would go.
+And amidst the joyful occasion, people were also caught up in the emotion of the moment surrounded by the frozen sea.

 Guests and staff alike were caught up in the camaraderie which is integral to our small ship experience, but we were also connected in the profound knowledge that we were the first to cross the circle this season.
 When it comes to once-in-a-lifetime polar moments, can it get any better than this?

 Quark Expeditions guests gather on deck as they head toward that venerable line which marks the emotion-packed Crossing the Antarctic Circle.
 (Photo: Courtesy Quark Expeditions)